Confirm that the server and Officescan clients are able to communicate successfully. These steps are useful in:

 - Make sure to take screenshots of all the results you get.

-- To enable the telnet command in Windows 7, follow the steps in the Microsoft article: Enabling telnet client in Windows 7.
+- To enable the telnet command in Windows 7, follow the steps in the Microsoft article: Install Telnet Client.

 - From the Security Server, ping the IP address of the client/agent that has the issue.